 Datum Protocol

-Datum Protocol is a Bitcoin mining protocol that lets miners build their own block templates while using pooled payouts.
+Datum Protocol lets Bitcoin miners build their own block templates while mining through a pool.

 Definition

-Datum Protocol is a mining protocol for Bitcoin that lets miners create their own block templates while still mining through a pool.
+Datum Protocol is a Bitcoin mining protocol that lets miners create their own block templates instead of accepting every block layout from a pool.
 DATUM stands for Decentralized Alternative Templates for Universal Mining.
-Its main goal is to reduce the control that mining pools have over which transactions go into blocks.
+Its goal is to give miners more control while keeping the lower payout variance of pool mining.

 How It Works